armory/documentation/_spinnaker_install_admin_guides/secrets-vault.md

 ## Referencing secrets

-Now that secrets are safely stored in Vault, you'll reference them in config files with the general syntax below.
+Now that secrets are safely stored in Vault, reference them in config files with the following syntax:

-The format looks like.
 ```
 encrypted:vault!e:<secret engine>!p:<path to secret>!k:<key>!b:<is base64 encoded?>
 ```